h4yn0nnym0u5e/laser-stuff/README.md

 * pl:s:p:f - play slot `s` using playILDA object `p` at frequency `f`
 * stop - stops all ILDA playback
 * rt:p:f - rotate playILDA channel `p` at frequency `f` (negative `f` reverses the direction of rotation)

+### TriggerTest
+Demo of simple playback triggering.
+Single file playback, change code to try out edge-triggered or level-gated options.

+### TriggerTestV2
+Much more complex demo of using a single laser to interleave playback of two ILDA files on a frame-by-frame basis.
+Probably not ideal, the transition between images should be less abrupt - need to think about this.

 ## tests/libraries
 Libraries needed for some demos.